elmah/www/Articles.md

 {% endif %}
 {% endfor %}

-The following have been deprecated or contain very date information:
+The following have been deprecated or contain very dated information:

 {% for page in sorted_pages %}
 {% if page.article and page.deprecated %}